f5devcentral/f5-bd-gslb-tool/README.md

 * [F5 BIG-IP](https://www.f5.com/products/big-ip-services/big-ip-dns)'s DNS LB.
 This is a module for BIG-IP which can (likewise all BIG-IP functionalities) run in either physical or VM appliances (aka BIG-IP VE). **For the general case, at present it is recommended to use this option because of its maturity and enhanced monitoring capabilities**.

-Other backends can be added.
+Other backends for other DNS implementations or DNS SaaS offferings can be added.

 Please note that **GSLB tool is not tied to any specific Openshfit Router (or Kubernetes Ingress) implementation**.
 GSLB tool can use either RedHat's default Router implementation, BIG-IP, any other implementation or a combination of these.